Joanne McNally is shocked by her biological age: 'My cells have been b******g about me'

 Joanne McNally has been left in a state of shock as she learned of her biological age after recently having turned 41, and said: “My cells have been b******g about me.”

-The comedian joined Kathryn Ryan on the What’s My Age Again? podcast where she had her biological age tested before speaking out about ageing, beauty, longevity, and wellness.
+The comedian joined Katherine Ryan on the What’s My Age Again? podcast where she had her biological age tested before speaking out about ageing, beauty, longevity, and wellness.

 Biological age has become the new marker of ageing, while taking into account how our bodies function is more important than the number of years we’ve been alive.